googleforgames/open-match-docs/site/content/en/docs/Guides/access.md

 ---
-title: "Access Open Match under different cluster settings"
+title: "Open Match Service Configurations"
-linkTitle: "Access Open Match under different cluster settings"
+linkTitle: "Open Match Service Configurations"
 weight: 7
 description: >
-  This guide covers how you can access Open Match using an in-cluster or out-of-cluster client.
+  This guide covers how to access Open Match Services when they are set up with Cluster IP or with External IP.
 ---

 You can talk to Open Match either via an in-cluster or out-of-cluster service client.

 ## Access Open Match via an out-of-cluster service client

 To access Open Match via an out-of-cluster client, the first step is to expose a service onto an external IP address.
 We recommend exposing your service using Kubernetes Load Balancers in production for a public IP if needed.
 Open Match provides two different ways to configure your service with Load Balancer.
 The following provide examples to expose the `backend` service with code examples in Go.

 ### 1 Exposing the Service using Cloud Load Balancer

 #### a.
 Modify the install.yaml files of the latest release

 ```bash
 # Download the latest install.yaml file
 wget http://open-match.dev/install/v{{< param release_version >}}/yaml/01-open-match-core.yaml
 ```

 Find and modify the `spec.type` fields of the Service that you want to expose to `LoadBalancer`.

 ```yaml